Originally posted October 15, 2009. Updated August 14, 2020.

-My husband sent me a text message recently.
+My husband sent me a text message.
 It read, “237 glubs for you.”
-I have no idea what a glub is.
-But I smiled anyway!
+I had no idea what a glub is.
 I sent him a message back: “237 x 4.5 glubs back to you.”
-We’ve been sending each other silly glub messages ever since.
+We’ve been sending each other silly “glub” messages ever since.

 Bidding for connection

 My husband’s glub message was a bid for connection.
 I could have ignored his message, or been less positive in my response.
 I confess that often I do ignore or lightly pass over my husband’s connection bids.
 After all I’m a busy person.

 Ignoring a connection bid or responding to a connection bid by changing the subject isn’t always intentional.
 Given the demands of work, family, exercise goals, commutes, community activities and kids games, a positive response to a partner’s glub is understandably overlooked.